Posted by Chrom Tech on 16th Oct 2025

 What are the Advantages of Dual Piston Pumps?

-Chrom Tech HPLC pumps are used for many applications, many of which are not even chromatography-related.
-Pump specifications can dramatically impact the precision, reliability, and efficiency of your analytical process.
-So, how do you decide what pump to purchase?
-Let’s start by unraveling the benefits of dual piston pumps, and what sets them apart from their single piston counterparts.
+Chrom Tech’s HPLC pumps serve a wide variety of laboratory and industrial applications, many of which extend beyond chromatography.
+The right pump can dramatically influence the precision, reliability, and efficiency of your system.
+So, how do you decide which pump best fits your needs?
+Let’s start by exploring the advantages of dual piston pumps and how they compare to single piston designs.

 Improved Flow Accuracy